Divyaharshini/pmbok_quiz/docs/pmp.md

 | Assign knowledge transfer sessions for new employees |  Review the deliverable and its quality before it is released into the market | Know how to innovate the product based on the current technologies in the market | Increase frequency of project monitoring | Use WBS and CPM |
 | Give importance to team support and avoid stand-alone project sturcture | Use WBS and CPM | Release the product into the market in appropriate time | Allocate some extra cost for any unknown requirements | Increase frequency of project monitoring |

-## Project Procurement Management

-### Statement of Work:

-#### Scope of Work:
-This project is about providing an interactive web application which is used to quiz their students on the PMBOK knowledge areas and process groups for the NothWest Missouri State University-MS ACS department.
-The web application developed allows the students to login to the quiz and take up the quiz on PMBOK.
-The app also provides a retake of the quiz option for the students in case they want to test themselves again and also a scoreboard containing their scores.
-This project will be completed by the end of the 1st week of August.

-#### Location of Work:
-Since this project is being planned and developed by our private team, the project will be performed at our location itself.
-We will meet daily in the college during our leisures and Perform the project work.

-#### Period of Performance:
-The period of performance for the project is 3 months starting on May 14, 2019 and ending by August 08, 2019.
-The project will be completed within the schedule.
-The number of working hours is 40 hours per week.

-#### Deliverables Schedule:
-•	Working on Database of the Ultimo services and statistics of all accommodation is delivered on June 15, 2019.
-•	Business analysis report and visualization of statistics are created on company’s dashboard on June 30, 2019.

-#### Applicable Standards:
-The project must reduce the operating costs and should support company to improve its services.

-#### Acceptance Criteria:
-Deliverables of the project are delivered during milestones.
-These deliverables are validated by the concern manager who sign-off.
-The deadline for the documents is due after 2 working days.
-If the deliverables are not signed till the due date, deliverables are considered as validated and signed-off.

-#### Special Requirements:
-•	Staffing: The project requires data visualization analyst and business analyst.
-•	Hardware: The project requires 4 computers with, 20TB RAM and Intel core i5 7th Gen.
-•	Software: The project requires database server, Tableau for creating analysis report.

 ## Project Stakeholder Management Plan